egeste/egeste.github.io/posts/2014-09-05-Evaluating-Mapping-Solutions-Datamaps.md

     * Contains `properties.name` for country name (English only)
   * Grepping for `this.options` reveals several undocumented configuration options.

 After diving into the rendering strategy used by Datamaps, I don't feel like it's the right solution for what I'm trying to achieve.
 The `drawSubunits` method does not expose much control over how the choropleth is rendered, and the `setProjection` configurable method does not expose an interface that lends itself well to dynamic projection values (eg, changing the rotate values).
-Datamaps is well suited to get a map off the ground quickly, and is "extensible" in the sense that it provides an interface for creating new layers, but is not a good solution if you want to modify the behavior of the underlying rendering geography rendering mechanisms.
+Datamaps is well suited to get a map off the ground quickly, and is "extensible" in the sense that it provides an interface for creating new layers, but is not a good solution if you want to modify the behavior of the underlying geography rendering mechanisms.

 Thus concludes my evaluation of Datamaps.
 Think I was too harsh?
 Incorrect?
 Downright stupid?
 Tell me in the comments below.